darklang/docs/docs/getting-started.md

 If you need support, the [Dark Community Slack](https://darklang.com/slack-invite) is the best place for front-line support.
 We’re very responsive during the day, and often responsive at all hours.
 Depending on the issue, we may need you to use a workaround.
 If you have an urgent issue you can call Ellen (248-202-7698) or Paul (415-341-2432).

-## **README**
+## README

 Dark is a radically different approach to software development.
-You can access your account at https://darklang.com/a/USERNAME.
+You can access your account at darklang.com/a/USERNAME.

 1. Dark uses a set of structural backend components (API, Workers, Scheduled Jobs/Cron, internal tools, datastores).
 [Read this first](dark-backend-components.md).
 2. Dark requires you to develop from incoming requests/traces (using your traces, live values, play buttons, and return values).
 [Read this second.](trace-driven-development)
 3. Working safely in Dark relies on feature flags (Coming soon).

-## Hello World:
+## Hello World

 ![Hello World](assets/helloworld.gif)